 If you are interested in participating in a Service-Learning course, you can search for one that interests you using the Class Search tool in MyUCF.
 In the Special Course Groups field, select Service-Learning and your search will return a list of SL courses offered that semester.

 The UCF Arboretum welcomes faculty participation through service learning engagement.
 Faculty members are encouraged to make their class a Service Learning course (20 hour minimum) by visiting the following website: http://www.coop.ucf.edu/categories/For%20Faculty/146_77.aspx.
-There are many benefits to the students, the department, and the participating non-profit.
-Though designating your course is desired, it is not necessary for you to have your students participate in Service Learning.
-You may assign them as many hours as you see fit.
-If your students will be completing their service hours with the Arboretum, we *highly encourage* you to send us an email to firstname.lastname@example.org with the following information:
+Doing so will benefit the students, the department, and the participating non-profit.
+Though designating your course as service learning is desired, it is not necessary for you to have your students participate in Service Learning.
+If your students will be completing their service hours with the Arboretum, we *highly encourage* you to send us an email to email@example.com with the following information:

 - The syllabus for the course

 - The number of hours to be completed by each student

 - Time frame for service hours to be completed